 If I have developed one signature dish over the last decade of running this site, I would have to say it’s the chicken and rice casserole.
-This easy homemade chicken shawarma recipe is just the latest mash-up in a long line of esteemed casseroles.
+This easy homemade chicken shawarma recipe is just the latest mash-up in a long line of esteemed gluten-free chicken dinner recipes.

 Let’s take a walk down memory lane, shall we?